ApollosProject/apollos-templates/README.md

 _*NOTE:*_ Make sure to do these steps for the `OneSignalNotificationExtention` target as well!

-Now run the command to rebuild Pods and start the simulator:
+Now run the command to start the simulator:

 ```
-yarn && yarn ios
+yarn ios
 ```

 #### Android